delloiaconos/personal-publications-db/README.md

 The project is designed around a simple idea: a publication list is personal.
 DOI metadata is useful, but it is not always exactly how you want your name, your co-authors, unpublished works, or custom categories to appear in a CV, personal website, GitHub profile, academic page, or other publication output.

+Installation, references, usage notes can be found in [USAGE](USAGE.MD).

 Design notes and usage can be found in [NOTES](NOTES.MD).

 ### Motivation